-The company’s history as a stand-alone entity began in 1999, when it emerged from a conglomerate formerly consisting of six businesses -- shipbuilding, packaging, farm and construction equipment, gas transmission, automotive and chemicals.
+Tenneco’s history as a stand-alone entity began in 1999, when the current company emerged from a conglomerate formerly consisting of six businesses -- shipbuilding, packaging, farm and construction equipment, gas transmission, automotive and chemicals.
 Through various public offerings, sales, spin-offs and mergers beginning in the 1980s, the company divested all of its businesses, leaving Tenneco Automotive as the remaining part of the original company.
-The automotive entities that remained showcase a rich history that defines Tenneco today.
+The automotive entities that remained, including a strong original equipment business and legendary aftermarket brands like Monroe and Walker, each with historic roots reaching back more than 100 years, showcase a rich history that helps define Tenneco today.

-To support the growth of light vehicle production as well as these new market segments, Tenneco has significantly expanded its global footprint over the last 15 years.
-Tenneco was one of the first automotive suppliers to establish operations in China and has significantly enhanced its engineering and manufacturing operations throughout the world.
+To support the growth of light vehicle production as well as the company’s new market segments, Tenneco significantly expanded its global footprint during the early part of the 21st century, becoming one of the first automotive suppliers to establish operations in China.

-Tenneco’s advanced ride performance technologies deliver comfort, performance and control to differentiate its customers’ vehicles.
-The company’s portfolio of advanced electronic suspension technologies – known as Monroe Intelligent Suspension – includes both adaptive and semi-active suspension systems.
-The company’s suite of elastomer products has also experienced significant growth in both the light and commercial vehicle markets.
+The company’s advances in ride performance technology helped deliver comfort, performance and control to differentiate its customers’ vehicles and its Monroe Intelligent Suspension portfolio of advanced electronic suspension technologies includes both adaptive and semi-active suspension systems.
+The company’s suite of noise, vibration and harshness (NVH) products has also experienced significant growth globally in both the light and commercial vehicle markets.